Chapel doors are open to the public for all to enter daily 6:30am to 5:00pm.

 Through Adoration with exposition we proclaim to our parish and to the community that Jesus is here, truly present among us today.
 Saint Pope John Paul II said, "Your faith will help you to realize that it is Jesus Himself who is present in the Blessed Sacrament, waiting for you and calling you to spend one special specific hour with Him each week."

-Why is Exposition of the Blessed Sacrament beneficial?
+Why is Exposition of the Blessed Sacrament Beneficial?

 The difference between spending time with Jesus in the Blessed Sacrament exposed in a monstrance, rather than in the tabernacle behind the door, is the same as the difference between conversing with a friend face to face and say emailing them.
 Most adorers say that seeing Jesus under the appearance of the Blessed Sacrament in a monstrance is much more conducive to intimacy than Him being hidden in a tabernacle.
 It helps adorers to be faithful with their scheduled hours as well because they know that Jesus cannot be left alone in the Blessed Sacrament exposed in a monstrance.
 The scheduled adorers are guardians of the Blessed Sacrament, so their presence is necessary.
 Yet, the most compelling reason for exposition is because the Holy Spirit asks for it.
 During his Eucharistic discourse, Jesus made this unmistakably clear: